srdc/onfhir/README.md

 * A folder including all your **Operation definitions** (FHIR OperationDefinition - http://hl7.org/fhir/operationdefinition.html) that you define and refer from capability statement in operations part (For your OperationDefinitions write the full class path of your implementation of operation in OperationDefinition.name)

-You can also provide the zip file for FHIR base definitions (Validation package - 'validation-min.xml.zip') that you want to support specifically.
-Currently all versions are supported and we created a module for each version that have specific standard definitions and special configurators.
+You can also provide the zip file for FHIR base definitions (Validation package - 'validation-min.xml.zip') that you want to support specifically. onFHIR supports all stable and build versions of HL7 FHIR.
+In this project, we provide modules for the last 3 main versions that are configured automatically with standard definitions and special configurators:
+* R5    >> onfhir-server-r5
+* R4    >> onfhir-server-r4
 * STU3  >> onfhir-server-stu3
-* R4    >> onfhir-server-r4

 ## Prerequisites
 onFHIR requires a MongoDB database up and running.
 If you do not use the given docker containers, the MongoDB configuration parameters (host, port, dbname etc.)